gesape/AutoStatsQ/README.md

   # plot angle vs single events, one plot for each station

 - !autostatsq.config.TimingConfig
-  # simple test for large timing errors
+  # simple test for large timing errors (> 2s)
   timing_test: false
   bandpass: [3, 0.01, 0.1]
-  time_wdw: [firstP, 600]
+  time_wdw: [firstP, 1200]
+  # needs a long time window for correlation
-  cc_thresh: 0.7
+  cc_thresh: 0.6
+  # test appropriate setting with debug mode, depends on frequency range
   search_locations: false
+  # uses all stations in station list if false, otherwise all found
+  # in traces are used
   debug_mode: false
+  # starts in interactive mode in snuffler showing the traces and the obtained
+  # cross correlation function

 - !autostatsq.config.TeleCheckConfig
   tele_check: false